C0DER11101/CPrograms/StructAndUnion/Union.md

 _**Members of a union share the same memory location.**_

-_When the a variable of type union is declared, then the compiler allocates sufficient memory to hold the largest member in the union._
+_When a variable of type union is declared, then the compiler allocates sufficient memory to hold the largest member in the union._

 **Since all the members share the same memory location, we can use only one member at a time.**